Learn. Love. Lead.

 Thanks to WIGs, our ATLAS Stars are shining bright!
 We are “Beginning with the End in Mind” and “Putting first things first” to make our WIGs a reality!

 This post was written by FranklinCovey Client Partner, Jennifer Duston, former principal at ATLAS Elementary.
 Atlas Elementary has been a Leader in Me Lighthouse School, for seven years.

 For more information on implementing Leader in Me in your school, please visit: Leader in Me

 Share Article on

-Tags: 21st century education, 21st century skills, academics, classroom management, emotional intelligence, goal setting, goals, leadership culture, pbl, professional development, project based learning, sel, self-directed learning, social emotional learning, student empowerment, Student Engagement, student leadership, whole school transformation, whole-child education
+Tags: 21st century education, 21st century skills, academics, classroom management, emotional intelligence, goal setting, goals, leadership culture, pbl, professional development, project based learning, sel, self-directed learning, student empowerment, Student Engagement, student leadership, wellness-leadership, whole school transformation, whole-child education